front-end-intermediate/session-1/readme.md

 ## VSCode

-Install [Visual Studio Code](https://code.visualstudio.com/) on your laptop now.
+Install [Visual Studio Code](https://code.visualstudio.com/) on your laptop.

 In this class we will be using [Visual Studio Code](https://code.visualstudio.com/) as our editor.
 We will discuss its features as needed.
 For today we will take care of some basic configuration details.